Dark matter halo properties of the Galactic dwarf satellites: implication for chemo-dynamical evolution of the satellites and a challenge to $\Lambda$CDM: Results

 Marginalizing the posteriors of the parameters, we recover the dark matter density profiles of the dwarf galaxies.
 Figure~\ref{fig:DMprofiles} shows the inferred dark matter density profiles of the representative galaxies.
 The solid lines show the median, and the shaded region marks the 68\% interval.
 The vertical dashed lines are the projected half-light radii of each galaxy.

-Firstly, Segue~1 and Willman~1 favor a sharply cusped inner slope of their dark matter density profiles~($\gamma\sim1.6$ for Segue~1 and $\sim1.2$ for Willman~1), even considering 95\% confidence intervals of the profile.
-Eridanus~II also prefers a cusped dark matter density profile~($\gamma\sim1.2$), even though the uncertainty for its $\gamma$ is larger than for Segue~1 and Willman~1.
-Intriguingly, the slope of Segue~1 is much steeper than an NFW cusp~($\gamma=1$) but is roughly consistent with ones predicted by the other simulation works~\citep[e.g.,][]{1997ApJ...477L...9F,1999MNRAS.310.1147M,2008MNRAS.391.1685S,2020MNRAS.492.3662I}, while those of Eridanus~II and Willman~1 could advocate the NFW ones.
-Note that these results are in agreement with \citet{2018MNRAS.481.5073E}, who adopted the mean density within 1.8 times half-light radius of a dSph and found that cusped dark matter density profile can reproduce the mean densities of them.
-Moreover, several pieces of literature have reported that these UFDs, especially for Segue~1 and Willman~1 can provide the strongest constraint on fuzzy dark matter~(FDM) and SIDM models which can create a naturally cored dark matter density profile without relying on any baryonic physics~\citep[e.g.,][]{2021ApJ...912L...3H,2021PhRvD.103b3017H}.
-This implies that dark matter densities of Segue~1 and Willman~1 could be cusped inner slopes.
+Firstly, Segue~1 and Willman~1 favor a sharply cuspy inner slope of their dark matter density profiles~($\gamma\sim1.6$ for Segue~1 and $\sim1.2$ for Willman~1), even considering 95\% confidence intervals of the profile.
+Eridanus~II also prefers a cuspy dark matter density profile~($\gamma\sim1.2$), even though the uncertainty for its $\gamma$ is larger than for Segue~1 and Willman~1.
+Intriguingly, the slope of Segue~1 is much steeper than an NFW cusp~($\gamma=1$) but is roughly consistent with ones predicted by the other simulation works~\citep[e.g.,][]{1997ApJ...477L...9F,1999MNRAS.310.1147M,2008MNRAS.391.1685S,2020MNRAS.492.3662I}, while those of Eridanus~II and Willman~1 are consistent with the NFW ones.
+Figure~\ref{fig:DMprofiles} indicates that the uncertainties on the mass density profile are narrowest at near the half-light radius, consistent with \citet{2010MNRAS.406.1220W}.
+Moreover, several studies have reported that these UFDs, especially Segue~1 and Willman~1 can provide the strongest constraint on fuzzy dark matter~(FDM) and self-interacting (SIDM) models which can create a naturally cored dark matter density profile without relying on any baryonic physics~\citep[e.g.,][]{2021ApJ...912L...3H,2021PhRvD.103b3017H}.
+This implies that Segue~1 and Willman~1 could have cuspy dark matter halos.

-Secondly, the other UFDs tend to be somewhat cuspy profiles, but there are huge uncertainties in the inferred density slopes.
+Secondly, the other well-sampled UFDs tend to be somewhat cuspy profiles, but there are huge uncertainties in the inferred density slopes.
 In fact, they permit $\gamma\sim0$, that is, a cored dark matter density within 95\% confidence.
-Therefore, it is impossible to make a final conclusion whether these galaxies have cored or cusped dark matter halos.
-The other galaxies, which are not shown here, also have huge uncertainties on their inner slopes of dark matter density profiles from the 8th column in Table~\ref{table2}, which is the constraints on $\gamma$ parameter.
+Therefore, it is impossible to make a final conclusion whether these remaining poorly-sampled galaxies have cored or cuspy dark matter halos.
+The other galaxies, which are not shown here, also have huge uncertainties on their inner slopes of dark matter density profiles from the 8th column in Table~\ref{table2}, which shows the constraints on $\gamma$.

 Thirdly, dark matter densities of the diffuse galaxies~(Antlia~2 and Crater~2) are around one order of magnitude less dense than those of the other dwarf satellites.
 In particular, Antlia~2 favors having the diffuse dark matter halo as well as its stellar component.
 The dark matter scale density $(\rho_0)$ of Antlia~2 is consistent with the result from \citet{2019MNRAS.488.2743T}.